The path toward recovery from any addiction is often not a straight line.

 - You can do anything you really want to do.

 So when you are trying to help someone after a relapse, remember that your friend will be fighting the urge to use again, and this is a great burden to carry.
-Be sensitive to her/his situation and lend support instead of criticism.
-What you should say is that you still love her/him, you don’t think any less of her/him and you will be there to support her as she/he continues on the journey to recovery.
+Be sensitive to their situation and lend support instead of criticism.
+What you can say is that you still love them, you don’t think any less of them and you will be there to give support as they continue on the journey to recovery.

 Things to Say to Someone After a Relapse: